Word embeddings — word2vec and vectors that mean something

 (center, context)pairs — slide a window over the ID stream and emit one training example per neighbour.

 Step 3 is the heart of pre-processing.
 Conceptually, you pick a window size — convention is two words on either side, making the window five words wide — and slide it through the text one word at a time.
-At each position the word in the middle is the center, the words flanking it are its context, and the model’s job is to predict the context words from the center.
+At each position the word in the middle is the center, the surrounding words form its context, and the model’s job is to predict the context words from the center.
 Every (center, context) pairing emitted at that position is one training example.

 Using the sentence “the cat sat on the mat” as example, we set the window to ±2 and slide it word by word.
 With the window centered on sat, the neighbours are the, cat, on, the — this single position emits four pairs: (sat, the), (sat, cat), (sat, on), (sat, the).
 Step forward to on and the window finds cat, sat, the, mat — four more pairs.
 Step again, four more, and so on, until a whole corpus collapses into a long list of (center, context) pairs, generated entirely from the text itself, with no human ever labelling anything.